-Paul is here reminding these brothers and sisters in Christ of the good news of salvation, which he had already preached to them.
-And having heard, received and believed this truth, we find that these Christians were holding fast to this good news in their hearts.
-And Paul reminded this group of believers that this same gospel,is the only gospel by which we are saved.
+Paul is reminding these brothers and sisters in Christ of the good news of salvation, which he had already preached to them.
+And having heard, received, and believed this truth, we find these Christians were holding fast to this good news in their hearts.
+And Paul reminded this group of believers that this same gospel is the only gospel by which we are saved.

 But Paul knew that these Christians were being influenced by the pagan belief that there is no resurrection from the dead.
-Paul knew that some of those in the Corinthians Church only believed a partial gospel.
-He knew that some had been influenced by this unbiblical denial of the resurrection - and although they believed in the historical record of Christ and even in His crucifixion - they were not convinced of His glorious resurrection.
+Paul knew that some of those in the Corinthian church only believed a partial gospel.
+He knew that some had been influenced by this unbiblical denial of the Resurrection, and although they believed in the historical record of Christ and even in His crucifixion, they were not convinced of His glorious Resurrection.

-And so Paul clearly states:- now brothers, I want to clarify for you the gospel that I proclaimed to you.
-You received it and you have taken your stand on it and it is the gospel by which also you are saved.
-And then he continued ... it is the gospel by which we're saved.. if you hold fast the WORD which I preached to you, unless you believed in vain, (i.e. unless you only believed in a partial gospel, or a different gospel - or an incomplete truth.
-To believe in vain is not to believe in all aspects of the gospel of grace, which Paul taught) - that Christ died for our sins according to the Scriptures, and that He was buried, and that He was raised on the third day according to the Scriptures.
+And so Paul clearly states, "Now brothers, I want to clarify for you the gospel that I proclaimed to you.
+You received it and you have taken your stand on it and it is the gospel by which also you are saved."
+And he continued, "It is the gospel by which we're saved... if you hold fast the WORD which I preached to you, unless you believed in vain (unless you only believed in a partial gospel, or a different gospel - or an incomplete truth.
+To believe in vain is not to believe in all aspects of the gospel of grace which Paul taught), that Christ died for our sins according to the Scriptures, and that He was buried, and that He was raised on the third day, according to the Scriptures."

 Praise God that we are saved by grace through faith in Christ, and may we share this truth with others.

-Heavenly Father, thank You for Your word of truth.
-Thank You that You sent the Lord Jesus to die on the cross to pay the price for my sins and that He rose again the third day, according to the scriptures and that His resurrected life has been imparted to me.
-Thank You that just as my old sin nature is identified with His death so my new life in Christ is identified with His resurrection and that in Him I have life everlasting.
-Thank You in Jesus name AMEN.
+Heavenly Father, thank You for Your Word of truth.
+Thank You that You sent the Lord Jesus to die on the Cross to pay the price for my sins, that He rose again the third day, according to the Scriptures, and that His resurrected life has been imparted to me.
+Just as my old sin nature is identified with His death, so my new life in Christ is identified with His Resurrection and life everlasting.
+Thank You, in Jesus' name, AMEN.